eraofchaos/eraofchaos.github.io/units/Arch Mage.md

 ---
 title: "Arch Mage"
 permalink: /units/Arch Mage/
-excerpt: "Mage is a title only given to the most powerful spellcasters.
+excerpt: "Units Mage is a title only given to the most powerful spellcasters.
 Their presence in battle gives their side great magical advantage."
 unitID: 604
 last_modified_at: 2020-12-01
 lang: en